codefresh-io/cap-docs.codefresh.io/_docs/installation/codefresh-on-prem-upgrade.md

 ---
 title: "Codefresh On-Premises Upgrade"
-description: "Use the Kubernetes Codefresh Installer to upgrade the Codefresh On-Premises platform "
+description: "Use the Kubernetes Codefresh Installer to upgrade your Codefresh On-Premises platform "
-group: administration
+group: installation
 redirect_from:
   - /docs/enterprise/codefresh-on-prem-upgrade/
 toc: true